fr4iser90/FoundryCord/SUBJECT.md

 This document outlines recommended changes to align our codebase with Domain-Driven Design principles and enhance maintainability.
 The proposed structure enhances separation of concerns and clarifies component responsibilities.

+IF YOUR MESSAGE is limited to space, auto prompt
+Your response got cut off, because you only have limited response space.
+Continue writing exactly where you left off.
+Do not repeat yourself.
+Start your response with: "("version", "1"),
+            ", though use backticks where appropriate

 ## Key Changes

 1. **Repository Pattern Enhancement**